sensu/sensu-docs-legacy/source/docs/0.20/rabbitmq.md

 # Configuration for RabbitMQ clusters

-If you are running a RabbitMQ cluster, you can configure sensu with a collection of `rabbitmq: {}` directives in an array.
+If you are running a RabbitMQ cluster, you can configure Sensu with a collection of `rabbitmq: {}` connection configurations in an array.
 Sensu will attempt to connect to them based on their order in the array.

 ~~~ shell
   "rabbitmq": [